- Departments E - L

 The ballot must be returned by mail or in-person to the Nevada County Elections Office.
 Military and Overseas Voters may return a digital ballot by fax.

-if you wish to request a Remote accessible ballot you can fill out the form on the back of your VIG or email email@example.com.
+If you wish to request a Remote accessible ballot you can fill out the form in your VIG or email email@example.com.

 Accessible Voting at Vote Centers